Overview

 The Summary section at the top of the Return on Mitigation dashboard provides a high-level snapshot of your program’s performance.
 It highlights four key metrics to help you quickly understand your program's financial value.

-Shows the amount invested vs. your estimated losses avoided, benchmarked against all HackerOne customers (the median of all HackerOne customer RoM results).
+Shows the amount invested vs. your estimated mitigated losses, benchmarked against all HackerOne customers (the median of all HackerOne customer RoM results).
 On this chart, you can:

 Explore - This enables you to take a deep dive into your data to see what areas you need to focus on to improve your program.